-Implementation Status Deviations from "the Corporate Governance Evaluation Item A1 Best-Practice Principles Yes No Abstract Illustration for TWSE/TPEx Listed Companies" and Reasons the entire Board of Directors and functional committees (including the Audit Committee and the Compensation Committee).
+Implementation Status Deviations from "the Corporate Governance Evaluation Item Yes Na Abstract Illustration Best-Practice Principles No Abstract Illustration for TWSE/TPEx Listed Companies" and Reasons the entire Board of Directors and functional committees (including the Audit Committee and the Compensation Committee).
 Evaluation method: Including internal self-evaluation by the Board of Directors and functional committees (including the Audit Committee and the Compensation Committee).
 The evaluation standard is divided into five grades: very poor, poor, moderate, excellent, and very good according to the indicators of each measurement item.
-The contents and results of the 2021 annual performance evaluation are as follows.
+The contents and results of the 2022 annual performance evaluation are as follows.
 A. The performance of the Board of Directors is evaluated in five major areas, including participation in the company's operations, improvement of the quality of board decisions, board composition and structure, selection and continuing education of directors, and internal control.
 B.The performance evaluation of board members (self) is measured in six major areas, including mastery of corporate goals and tasks, awareness of directors' responsibilities, participation in corporate operations, internal relationship management and communication, professional and

-Deviations from "the No Corporate Governance Evaluation Item Yes Abstract Illustration Best-Practice Principles 168 NO Abstract mustration for TWSE/TPEx Listed Companies" and Reasons continuing education of directors, and internal control.
+Implementation Status Deviations from "the Corporate Governance Evaluation Item NT Best-Practice Principles Yes No Abstract Illustration for TWSE/TPEx Listed Companies" and Reasons continuing education of directors, and internal control.
 C.The performance evaluation of functional committees (including the Audit Committee and the Compensation Committee) is measured in six major areas, including participation in company operations, awareness of functional committee responsibilities, improvement of functional committee decision quality, functional committee composition and selection of members, and internal control.
-D. The performance evaluation of the Board of Directors, the functional committees (including the Audit Committee and the Compensation Committee) and the performance evaluation of the members of the Board of Directors (self) during the period of 2021.1.1 to 2021.12.31 were evaluated in the first three items, and the overall operation of the Board of Directors was generally excellent.
-The results of the aforementioned evaluation were reported to the Board of Directors on January 20, 2022.
-(4) Does the company regularly evaluate the ~ (4) The Company evaluates the independence of the certified independence of CPAs? public accountants once a year and submits the results to the Audit Committee and the Board of Directors for their
+D. The performance evaluation of the Board of Directors, the functional committees (including the Audit Committee and the Compensation Committee) and the performance evaluation of the members of the Board of Directors (self) during the period of 2022.1.1 to 2022.12.31 were evaluated in the first three items, and the overall operation of the Board of Directors was generally excellent.
+The results of the aforementioned evaluation were reported to the Board of Directors on January 12, 2023.
+(4) Does the company regularly evaluate the V (4) According to the Corporate Governance Best Practice None independence of CPAs?
+Principles for TWSE/TPEx Listed Companies, a TWSE/TPEx listed company shall evaluate the independence